 Scope

 In a telepresence system, multiple media streams need to be captured, encoded, transported, decoded and rendered.
-Telepresence systems made by different vendors may have diverse solutions or implementations for similar solutions.
+Telepresence systems made by different vendors may have diverse solutions or implementations for similar purposes.
 These solutions or implementations may use disparate techniques to negotiate, describe and control media streams and cause interoperability problems.
 Some problems may be solved through translation or transcoding, but this requires additional devices and would introduce unnecessary delay and deteriorated performance.

 In order to prevent the above problems the capabilities of the telepresence session can: